I SPEAK TRUTH: 7 Affirmations for Faith and Trust

 Why Do We Lie to Ourselves?

-Before we look to affirm ourselves in God’s truth, it will serve us well to take a look at why we lie to ourselves in the first place.
+Before we look to affirm ourselves in God’s truth, it will serve us well to take a look at why we lie to ourselves in the form of perpetuating limiting beliefs in the first place.

 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
 2 Corinthians 10:5 (NIV)